Luke Clippinger

 Luke H. Clippinger (born September 24, 1972) is an American politician and lawyer who has served as a member of the Maryland House of Delegates, representing the state's 46th district in Baltimore, since 2011.
+A member of the Democratic Party, he has served as the speaker pro tempore of the Maryland House of Delegates since 2026.

+Born and raised in Baltimore, Clippinger graduated from Earlham College and the University of Louisville.
+He started his political career while attending Earlham, volunteering for the local Democratic Party before serving as the campaign manager of U.S. representative Lee Hamilton's 1996 re-election campaign.
+Clippinger later served as U.S. representative Baron Hill's district director from 1999 to 2005, afterwards serving as the campaign manager of Tom Perez's 2006 Maryland Attorney General campaign.

+Clippinger was elected to the Maryland House of Delegates in 2010, becoming one of the chamber's first openly gay members.
+During his tenure, he has supported efforts to expand LGBT rights, renewable energy, and gun control.

 Early life and education

 Clippinger was born in Baltimore on September 24, 1972.
 He graduated from the Baltimore Polytechnic Institute and attended Earlham College, where he served as the manager of the WECI radio station and earned a Bachelor of Arts degree in politics in 1994, and the University of Louisville, where he earned a Juris Doctor degree in 2005.
 He was admitted to the Maryland Bar in 2007.

 Political career

-Clippinger says he has been involved in politics since he was seven years old as a worker in Mary Pat Clarke's city council campaign.
+Clippinger says he first became involved with politics at a young age as a worker in Mary Pat Clarke's city council campaign.

-While attending Earlham, Clippinger conducted polls for various elections in Wayne County, Indiana, served as the communications director for the Wayne County Democratic Party from 1992 to 1994, and ran unsuccessfully for Wayne Township assessor in 1994.
+While attending Earlham, Clippinger volunteered for the Democratic Party in Richmond, Indiana, conducting polls for various elections in Wayne County, Indiana, and serving as the communications director for the Wayne County Democratic Party from 1992 to 1994.
+Clippinger ran unsuccessfully for Wayne Township assessor in 1994.
 After graduating, he interned for Indiana state senators Lindel Hume and Joe O'Day during the 1995 legislative session, afterwards working as an office manager for Baltimore mayoral election candidate Mary Pat Clarke.
 In 1996, Clippinger worked as an intern and was later named to manage the re-election campaign of U.S. Representative Lee Hamilton.
 He worked as a community development specialist for the Indiana Department of Commerce until 1998, when he was named to manage the campaign of congressional candidate Baron Hill and, following his election to Congress, became Hill's district director until 2005.

 In 2006, Clippinger was named as the campaign manager for Tom Perez's short-lived campaign for Attorney General of Maryland.
 Afterwards, he worked as a spokesperson for Stephanie Rawlings-Blake's mayoral campaign and as an assistant state's attorney in Anne Arundel County since 2007.
 Clippinger served as a member of the platform committee at the 2008 Democratic National Convention.